Tsum Valley Trek

 Day 02: Full day City Tour in Kathmandu Valley

-• BOUDHANATH STUPA has many traditional Gompas hung with strings of multi-colored prayer flags; it attracts many Sherpas and Tibetans for the circumambulations of the stupa (koras)
+• BOUDHANATH STUPA has many traditional gompas hung with strings of multi-colored prayer flags; it attracts many Sherpas and Tibetans for the circumambulations of the stupa (koras).

-• PASHUPATINATH is a Hindu temple with burning Ghats on the banks of the Bagmati River.
+• PASHUPATINATH is a Hindu temple with burning ghats on the banks of the Bagmati River.

 • KATHMANDU DURBAR SQUARE, which is one of the old capitals of the Kathmandu valley, has a blend of Hindu and Buddhist temples